logica-web/logica-web.github.io/docs/usrguide/aggregation.md

 ### Aggregating nothing to `null`

-When proposition of the aggregating expressions is not satisfied by any values then built-in aggregating operators result in a `null`.

-So for instance if for some person from Example 4 there were no emails found then `emails` argument would be equal to `null` in their row.
+When the proposition of an aggregating expression is not satisfied by any values, the built-in aggregating operators result in `null`.
+For example, if no emails are found for a person in Example above, the `emails` argument will be `null` for that person.
+To check if a value is `null`, use the `is` operator.

-You can check if some value is null using `is` operator.
-As Logica compiles to SQL you can not use `==` for checking if a value is `null`.

-For instance the following rule can be used to find people who has no emails listed.
+The following rule finds people who have no emails listed:

 ```
 PersonWithNoEmails(person) :-
   PeopleContacts(person:, emails:), emails is null;
 ```

+>[!caution]
+> Since Logica compiles to SQL, you cannot use `==` to check for `null`.

 ### Negation as an aggregating expression

-To negate a proposition use `~` operator.
-This operator stands for an aggregating expression.
-Consider a set of facts
+To negate a proposition, use the ~ operator, which represents an aggregating expression.
+Consider the following set of facts:

 ```
 Bird("sparrow");